The leptonic di-flavor and di-number violation processes at high energy $\mu^\pm\mu^\pm $ colliders: Computations of the processes and ( )

 \subsection{The LFV processes $\mu^\pm \mu^\pm \rightarrow l^\pm l^\pm \;(l=e,\;\tau)$}

-For the cross sections of LFV di-lepton processes $\mu^\pm \mu^\pm \rightarrow l^\pm l^\pm \;(l=e,\;\tau)$, the leading-order Feynman diagrams including the contributions from Majorana neutral leptons for {\bf TI-NP}, {\bf TII-NP}, {\bf TIII-NP} are presented in Fig.~\ref{Fllll}, and in the case for {\bf TI-NP}, the Feynman diagrams with $W_2$ and/or $G_R$ line(s) all should be moved away.
-Note that here in Fig.~\ref{Fllll}, the Feynman diagrams with the gauge boson $W_{1,2}$ lines and/or the Goldstone boson $G_{L,R}$ lines being crossed are not presented for simplification, but the contributions from these crossing diagrams to the cross sections are well taken into account throughout this work.
+The leading-order Feynman diagrams for the LFV di-lepton processes $\mu^\pm \mu^\pm \rightarrow l^\pm l^\pm \;(l=e,\;\tau)$, incorporating the contributions from Majorana neutral leptons in {\bf TI-NP}, {\bf TII-NP} and {\bf TIII-NP} are collected in Fig.~\ref{Fllll}, but in the case of {\bf TI-NP}, the Feynman diagrams with $W_2$ and/or $G_R$ line(s) should be moved away.
+Note that, here for simplification, the Feynman diagrams with the gauge boson $W_{1,2}$ lines and/or the Goldstone boson $G_{L,R}$ lines being crossed are not presented in the figure, in fact the contributions from these crossing diagrams to the processes should be well taken into account.
+Hence when doing the calculations, we do consider the contributions from these crossing diagrams.